Department of Loreto: History

 The first settlers in the region expanded through the various eastern slopes of the Andes.
 Many of these ethnic groups settled in the Purús, Turúa and Yaraví river basins, receiving names different from those of their lineage.

 It is hard to determine the number of indigenous peoples in the region when the first European explorers and missionaries arrived.
 Numbers given by chroniclers indicate that within the first century of contact, 100,000 natives were baptized.
 Presumably, when the Spanish arrived, the total population was almost 300,000.
 Later on, however, the natives were afflicted with diseases such as smallpox, malaria, and yellow fever, due to contact with the Spaniards.

-On February 12, 1542, and after a search of several months, Spanish conqueror Francisco de Orellana discovered the Amazon river, an adventure that began in the Sierra.
+On February 12, 1542, and after a search of several months, Spanish conqueror Francisco de Orellana discovered the Amazon River, an adventure that began in the Sierra.

-Even though colonization had started several decades before, the city of Iquitos was founded in the 1750s.
+Even though colonization had started several decades earlier, the city of Iquitos was founded in the 1750s.
 It is located between the Nanay River and the left bank of the Amazon river, which makes it an ideal starting point when traveling to surrounding regions.

-During Colonial times, the Jesuits and Franciscans evangelized and founded different towns.
+During colonial times, the Jesuits and Franciscans evangelized and founded different towns.
 During these years, they contributed by opening travel routes and cutting down distances between indigenous groups and colonial villages.

 When the missions fell, a long period of relative national neglect followed, encompassing most of the 19th century.
 Nonetheless, this was the time when the foundations of the future political organization were laid.
 Also, this was the beginning of navigation via steamboats, the rubber heyday, and foreign immigration.

 The Golden Age of Iquitos started at the end of the 19th century with the rubber boom.
 Since the region was very rich in rubber and it became so expensive, it turned into the center of attention and ambitions in the world.
 This period lasted 25 years and left behind gigantic development once the rubber boom had passed.

 In 1853, the Littoral Province of Loreto was established, comprising today's departments of Ucayali, San Martín, and parts of Ecuador and Colombia.

 Demographics

 Loreto is home to many Amazonian indigenous peoples such as the Amhuacas and the Urarina.
+As of the 2017 Peru Census, 82% of the population identifies as Mestizo, 11.4% identify as other (mostly Amazonian tribes), 2.9% identify as Afro-Peruvian, 2% identify as White, and 1.5% identify as Quechua.